milos-pujic/cypress-cucumber-e2e-tests/README.md

 #### Host Sorry-Cypress on AWS

-> :warning: Before reading further, regarding Hosting Sorry-Cypress on AWS, have in mind that hosting it on AWS is **NOT FREE**.
-At the end of section you will find rough estimation of AWS Pricing to host your own Sorry-Cypress on AWS.
+> :warning: Before going on with Hosting Sorry-Cypress on AWS, have in mind that hosting it on AWS is **NOT FREE**.
+At the end of section you will find rough estimation of price / month for using the resources used to host Sorry Cypress.

 Inside this repository there is [sorry-cypress-stack.yml](./.aws/sorry-cypress-stack.yml) AWS Cloud Formation template which can be used to deploy full sorry-cypress kit in just 5 minutes on AWS.
 Read more on [Sorry-cypress installation instructions for AWS](https://docs.sorry-cypress.dev/cloud-setup/aws).